ShaunCurtis/MD-To-HTML-Converter/MD/MD/Building a Database Application in Blazor - Part 1.md

 5. [View Components - CRUD List Operations in the UI](https://www.codeproject.com/Articles/5280391/Building-a-Database-Application-in-Blazor-Part-5-V)
 6. [A walk through detailing how to add weather stations and weather station data to the application](https://www.codeproject.com/Articles/5281000/Building-a-Database-Application-in-Blazor-Part-6-A)

-They document my current framework for developing Blazor Applications.
+The articles, which describe my current framework for developing Blazor applications, have been revised from their original release:
+1. The libraries have significant coding updates, particularly in the Data Services.
+2. Everything has been update to Net5.
+3. The Repo home has moved.
+4. Some core functionality had moved into libraries available though publically available Nuget packages.
+5. Combined Server and WASM applications on the same site.

 They are not:
 1. An attempt to define best practice.
 2. The finished product.